 Classroom experiences cultivate intellect and imagination by exposing students to a wide variety of subjects and skills.
 Download a list of our MFA Costume Design Classes.
 This document lists all available courses; some are electives.
 Students may choose elective courses to broaden their skills or to create an emphasis of experience.
 The program includes professional guest artists for seminars, lectures, and critiques.

 Students engage in active learning through academic theatre productions as a costume designer.
 The mentor for each produced project assists students as they make the transition from conceptual work to practical application.

-Each graduate student designs three to five fully supported production designs during their three-year residency in the program.
+Each graduate student designs two to three fully supported main stage productions and many other opportunities such as workshops, dance thesis projects and directing projects during their three-year residency in the program.
 Budgets, construction, humanistic studies, familiarity with contemporary practices, the "business" of professional costume design, and career transitioning are addressed in four ways:

-Two award-winning, professional faculty members, Holly Poe Durbin and Shigeru Yaji, lead studies in the area of costume design.
-Both artists, with 25 years of professional work behind them, share their professional experiences with the students.
-Students witness the high level of expectation that these professionals hold for their work and learn to set their own high standards.
+Award-winning professional faculty member Holly Poe Durbin leads studies in the area of costume design.
+With over 25 years of professional work behind her, she shares her professional experiences with the students.
+Students witness the high level of expectation that she holds for her work and learn to set their own high standards.

 Application to the Costume Design MFA program is a three-step process.

 |War to End War, 2004|

 - Complete an online application to the university.
 Please see the Apply Tab at the top of this page for appropriate links.
 The application deadline is Feb 1st.
 For those interviewing through the U/RTA auditions and portfolio review process, please email Holly Poe Durbin, firstname.lastname@example.org, before Jan 20th to indicate you will attend and would like to be considered for an interview..